shimspedy/sengov/content/articles/connecticut-free-government-tablet.md

 ### I Lost My Form, How Can I Get a New One?

-Contact the California LifeLine program to request a reprint.
+Contact the Connecticut LifeLine program to request a reprint.
 Ensure you request within 45 days of the original form's date.

 ### How Can I Check My Application Status?

-Check your status online or contact the California LifeLine program.
+Check your status online or contact the Connecticut LifeLine program.

 ### How Much Can I Save?

-California LifeLine provides discounts on basic home or cell phone services.
+Connecticut LifeLine provides discounts on basic home or cell phone services.

-### Who Qualifies for California LifeLine Discounts?
+### Who Qualifies for Connecticut LifeLine Discounts?

 Eligibility can be Program-Based (participation in eligible public-assistance programs) or Income-Based (household income at or below specific limits).